DataDog/datadog-agent/comp/otelcol/otlp/components/processor/infraattributesprocessor/README.md

 ### Cardinality
 The cardinality option sets the [TagCardinality](../../../../../../comp/core/tagger/README.md#tagcardinality) in the Datadog Agent tagger component.
 Possible values for this option include:
-* `cardinality: 0` - **LowCardinality**: in the host count order of magnitude
+* `cardinality: 0` - **LowCardinality**: in the host count order of magnitude *(default)*
 * `cardinality: 1` - **OrchestratorCardinality**: tags that change value for each pod or task
 * `cardinality: 2` - **HighCardinality**: typically tags that change value for each web request, user agent, container, etc.

 ## Expected Attributes

-The infra attributes processor looks up the following resource attributes in order to extract Kubernetes Tags.
+The infra attributes processor [looks up the following resource attributes](https://github.com/DataDog/datadog-agent/blob/7d51e9e0dc9fb52aab468b372a5724eece97538c/comp/otelcol/otlp/components/processor/infraattributesprocessor/metrics.go#L42-L77) in order to extract Kubernetes Tags.
 These resource attributes can be set in your SDK or in your otel-agent collector configuration:

 | *[Entity](../../../../../../comp/core/tagger/README.md#entity-ids)*  | *Resource Attributes*                       |
 |----------------------------------------------------------------------|---------------------------------------------|